min69u/Reforestation/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## What do you call a droid that takes the long way around?
+R2 detour.